polkadot-fellows/Evaluations/evidence/sandreim/0004-sandreim-retain-2025.md

 ### Published articles

-I've authored two long form, semi-technical articles promoting Polkadot's scalability and detailing its strategic trade-offs outside of the ecosystem:
+I've authored two long form, semi-technical articles promoting Polkadot's scalability outside of the ecosystem:

 - [Scalability² - The Stepping Stone to a Web3 Cloud](https://www.parity.io/blog/polkadot-web3-cloud)
 positions Polkadot as the first Web3 cloud discussing similarities between Web2 and Web3 clouds.
-- [Scaling Polkadot: Does it come at a price?](https://www.parity.io/blog/scalability-tradeoffs-polkadot-web3) analyzes the trade-offs Polkadot makes and compares them to a few competitors
+- [Scaling Polkadot: Does it come at a price?](https://www.parity.io/blog/scalability-tradeoffs-polkadot-web3) analyzes the strategic trade-offs Polkadot makes in comparison to a few competitors

 A third article, currently in progress, will delve deeper into the technical aspects of the 2025/2026 roadmap, specifically focusing on enhancements in performance, resilience, and latency.
 Unfortunately,